maple-buice/folder-analyzer/README.md

 2. Click "Analyze Folder".
 3. Explore the sunburst chart:
    - Hover over arcs to see tooltips with name, size, and path.
-   - Click on a folder to zoom in; use the Back button to zoom out.
+   - Click a folder to zoom in; use the Back button to zoom out.
-   - Arc labels show the name and size (in KB/MB) for larger arcs.
+   - Use the filter bar to search by name or extension.

 ## Customization

-- The path prefix removed from displayed paths is set in `src/App.tsx` as `PATH_PREFIX`.
 - You can adjust the sunburst appearance (colors, label angles, etc.) in the `ResponsiveSunburst` props in `src/App.tsx`.

 ## Tech Stack